envoyproxy/gateway/site/content/en/v1.0.1/tasks/security/secure-gateways.md

 ## TLS Certificates

-Reuse the CA certificate and key pair generated in the [Secure Gateways](#tls-certificates) guide and use this CA to sign both RSA and ECDSA Server certificates.
+Reuse the CA certificate and key pair generated in the [Secure Gateways](#tls-certificates) task and use this CA to sign both RSA and ECDSA Server certificates.
 Note the CA certificate and key names are `example.com.crt` and `example.com.key` respectively.